ohmygaugh-crypto/dayinthelife/README.md

 The MIT License (MIT)

-Copyright © 2021 Tokuhiro Matsuno, http://64p.org/ <tokuhirom@gmail.com>
+Copyright © 2023 Seth McGaugh

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal